If you’re looking for somewhere to go whale watching in Kauai, Hawaii then you’re in the right place.

 Kilauea Lighthouse is located at Kilauea Point which sits at the northern point of Kauai island.
 This 52-ft lighthouse is a great spot to go whale watching.

-It’s a great place for spotting whales in the ocean due to its elevation.
+It’s a great place for spotting whales in the ocean due to its elevation as you get a great view of the ocean.
 Whale sightings here are super common during whale watching season.

 You can also often spot other marine animals here too including dolphins and seals.